 Next, get the right equipment to ensure your success.

-People who use a pedometer walk 27% more than those who don’t, so consider getting one to encourage your success.
+People who use a fitness tracking device walk 27% more than those who don’t, so consider getting one to encourage your success.
 (2)

 Make It Convenient